menu cross down-arrow up-arrow

 Meteora’s surreal landscape houses the oldest known man-made structure on earth.
 Civilizations dates back 23,000 years in Meteora.
 This ancient land dates back to the Paleolithic and Neolithic eras.

-Plus, rare species of birds and flowers can be found in the area causing the Greek Ministry of Environment to designated it a Natura 2000 Ecological Zone.
+Plus, rare species of birds and flowers can be found in the area causing the Greek Ministry of Environment to designate it a Natura 2000 Ecological Zone.

 Hiking the Meteora Monasteries